RoseCityRobotics/common_platform/README.md

 ### Teensy Programming

-You can compile and upload Arduino code for a Teensy entirely from the Ubuntu command line, without using the Arduino IDE GUI.
+You can compile and upload Arduino code for a Teensy entirely from the Ubuntu command line without using the Arduino IDE GUI.
 There are a couple of different approaches depending on what tooling you want:

 #### Use Arduino CLI